 Many people would like to make meditation a solid part of their daily life.
 Meditation is a fundamental souce of nourishment for body, soul and spirit.
 But this is not easy if you are on your own with it.
-Agnes Hardorp and Thomas Mayer have been offering courses in meditation for over 10 years in order to help people overcome their obstacles.
+Agnes Hardorp and Thomas Mayer have been offering courses in meditation since 2004 in order to help people overcome their obstacles.

 In the course we aim to find the „eye of the hurricane“.
 In meditation you find a place of inner quiet.
 You become centered and enlivened.
 Meditating regularly helps you with the challenges of everyday life.
 The constant inner dialogue and the worries that circle around in your head stop.
 Essential things come into focus.
 In meditating you arrive deeply in the home of your own soul and wake up to subtle, supersensible spheres.
 In the course we explore many facets of meditation and do many types of exercises so that each person can find their point of access.

 Agnes Hardorp was born in Hamburg, Germany and grew up in the United States.
 She has worked as a professional singer, voice teacher, pianist and eurythmist.
-For the past 12 years she has been teaching courses in Anthroposophical Meditation all around Germany, Switzerland, Holland and Austria
+Since 2004 she has been teaching courses in Anthroposophical Meditation all around Germany, Switzerland, Holland and Austria

 Thomas Mayer was born in Kempten, Germany.
-He was co-founder and director of "More Democracy" and has organized many local referendums in Germany.
-At the moment he is organizing a referendum in Switzerland called "sovereign money" to be voted on next year on the question of who should have the right to create money, private banks or public institutions?
+He was co-founder and director of „More Democracy“ and has organized many local referendums in Germany.
+He organized a referendum in Switzerland called „sovereign money“ that was voted on in 2018 regarding the question of who should have the right to create money, private banks or public institutions?
 He has published three books on elemental beings/nature spirits.
-For the past 12 years he has been teaching meditation together with Agnes.
+Since 2004 he has been teaching meditation together with Agnes.

 Feedback from participants: